MagriLab/FlowReconstructionFromExperiment/README.md

 *An example of the mean of a 2D Kolmogorov flow.*

 ## Stage 3
-Reconstruction of 3D Kolmogorv flow, knowing only an $xy$ plane.
+Reconstruction of 3D Kolmogorv flow.
+TBC